Clubs + Activities

 Please note that this information has been compiled to assist members of our community locate potential volunteer opportunities.
 St. John’s College has not screened these organizations, and the inclusion of an organization in this list does not constitute an endorsement or recommendation by the college.

-The Student Activities Center and the Outdoor Program together create a campus culture where all kinds of physical activity are embraced.
+The Student Activity Center and the Outdoor Program together create a campus culture where all kinds of physical activity are embraced.

 Whatever your preference, our campus offers a diverse range of athletic and fitness experiences that address body, mind, and spirit—including ongoing group classes like Iron Bookworm and Warrior Women.
 We hope you’ll join us!